Estuary

 The BigQuery prerequisites can be found here.

-Step 2: Capture data from MySQL
+Step 2: Select and Capture MySQL Data for Replication

 1. Go to the create a new capture page of the Estuary web app and select the MySQL connector.